Otherkin

 Overview

 Otherkin are people who identify as partly or wholly non-human, most often as a mythical, fantastical, or fictional being such as an elf, dragon, angel, or fae.
-The Oxford English Dictionary (2017) glosses the word as "a person who identifies as non-human, typically as being wholly or partially an animal or mythical being."
-The identity is generally non-sexual and self-described: otherkin remain aware that their bodies are human, and the felt non-humanity is experienced as spiritual, psychological, or existential rather than physical.
+The Oxford English Dictionary, which added the word in 2017, glosses it as "a person who identifies as non-human, typically as being wholly or partially an animal or mythical being."
+The identity is non-sexual and self-described: otherkin remain aware that their bodies are human, and the felt non-humanity is experienced as spiritual, psychological, or existential rather than physical.
 This article sets out the boundaries of the term, traces its origins in early online communities, and summarises the modest academic literature.

 Definition & scope

-Otherkin is best understood as an umbrella for non-human kintypes drawn largely from myth, folklore, and popular fantasy.
+Otherkin is an umbrella for non-human kintypes drawn largely from myth, folklore, and popular fantasy.
 Where a person identifies specifically as a real-world animal, the usual term is therian rather than otherkin, though the communities overlap and share much vocabulary.
-Since 2014 the broader label alterhuman has been used on Tumblr and elsewhere to group otherkin, therians, vampires, and related identities under one heading.
+Since around 2014 the broader label alterhuman has been used on Tumblr and elsewhere to group otherkin, therians, vampires, and plurality communities under one heading.

-The identity is not a claim of literal physical transformation, and it is distinct from:
+The identity is not a claim of literal physical transformation, and it is distinct from three things it is often confused with:

 - Role-play and fandom: enjoying playing a character is not the same as feeling one is that being.